-Goldcorp recently started operation of the Éléonore mine, located in the territory of James Bay.
-This is an underground mine that will have a depth of about 1 400m.
-Currently, the exploration shaft has been carried out to a depth of 690m and the production shaft and the ramp are in construction (about 900m).
-Goldcorp is also in analysis process to recover the crown pillar via an open pit mining
+Goldcorp recently started operating the Éléonore mine, located in the James Bay region.
+It is an underground mine which will have a depth of around 1,400m.
+Currently, the exploration well has been completed to a depth of 690m and the production well and ramp are under construction (at approximately 900m).
+Goldcorp is also in the process of analyzing the recovery of the surface pillar via an open pit mining

-Goldcorp seen significant water infiltration in some areas of the mine.
-The contribution of Hydro-ressources is therefore to support the company in the control of water and/or dewatering.
+Goldcorp is observing significant water infiltration in certain areas of the mine.
+Hydro-ressources' contribution therefore consists of supporting the company in water control and/or dewatering.

-Several investigation campaigns were carried out in the field, allowing, in particular, to assess the relationship between surface water and groundwater.
-Indeed, Opinaca reservoir is located above a portion of the deposit.
-To do this, the filtration flux tests were performed as well as some tracer tests.
+Several investigation campaigns have been carried out in the field, allowing in particular to assess the link between surface water and groundwater.
+Indeed, the Opinaca reservoir is located above a portion of the deposit.
+To do this, filtration flow tests were carried out as well as some tracing tests.

-In 2014, several tests were conducted underground to characterize some networks fractures and in 2015, a series of profile tracer tests were carried out on the Opinaca Reservoir in order to know the extension of the sub-vertical faults.
-A particular tracer test demonstrated a clear link between some fault zones.
-Building a digital model using the FEFLOW 7 software is underway.
-In this model, Hydro-Ressources uses 3D mode with unstructured mesh and the Leapfrog software for generating 3D mesh.
+In 2014, several tests were carried out underground in order to characterize some fracture networks and in 2015, a series of profile tracing tests were carried out on the Reservoir in order to know the extension of the sub-vertical faults.
+A convergent tracing test notably made it possible to demonstrate an obvious link between certain fault zones.
+The construction of a numerical model using the FEFLOW 7 software is in progress.
+In this model, Hydro-Ressources uses the 3D mode with unstructured mesh as well as the Leapfrog software for the generation of 3D meshes.